uspgamedev/lava-lamp/README.md

     You start with all the mechanics available in the game and we receive you with a great amount of enemies.

 ### Controls
-  WASD - control Character movements \
+  WASD - control Character movements
-  Mouse left button - shoot whatever bullet is selected
+  Mouse left button - shoot whatever bullet is selected Esc - Pause menu
+  Tab - Show Mechanics keybinds

 ### Characters
   Characters you will find while playing the game (if you don't die first)